Irritable Bowel Syndrome: IBS Symptoms in Women

 What Causes It?

-But IBS can also be influenced by certain foods that you react badly to, as well as hormonal changes and genetic factors.
-For example, if your mother suffers from irritable bowel syndrome, it is common for you to suffer from it too.
+However, IBS can also be influenced by certain foods that you react badly to, as well as hormonal changes and genetic factors.
+For example, if your mother suffers from irritable bowel syndrome, it is likely you will suffer from it too.

 1. Abdominal Pain

 This is definitely the main symptom.
-It tends to appear especially in the lower part of the abdomen and towards both or one side.
-It is a kind of very characteristic burning that can sometimes range from the lumbar area and even to the legs.
+It tends to appear especially in the lower part of the abdomen and towards one or both sides.
+It is a characteristic burning sensation that can sometimes range from the lumbar area and even to the legs.

 The pain tends to come at moments as pricks and burning.
 It is very uncomfortable and incapacitating.